$624M drained · 25 protocols · last 30 days

 you already use.

 Monitoring tells your team something went wrong.
-Attestation tells everyone else how you're doing — and does it without asking anyone to trust our dashboard.
+Attestation tells everyone else how you're doing — underwriters, custodians, aggregators — without asking them to trust our dashboard.

 Every Attentra customer gets an on-chain attestation account.
 Every 60 seconds, our engine evaluates your declared security invariants — upgrade authority, admin signer set, timelock duration, oracle feeds, bytecode hash, governance config — and writes the current state to your attestation PDA.